OneMoreSummer/academic-kickstart/content/post/is-the-selection-concentration-effect-a-large-part-of-the-underdog-effect/index.md

 \*\* Based on Regional U15 BQ percentages (2000-2018).
 A County Age Group U10 squad may have more or less RAE at that age.
 RAE tends to be higher earlier but increased selection/competition for places increase RAE.

-1. McCarthy, Collins & Court 2015
+1. McCarthy, Collins & Court 2015.
+Start hard, finish better: further evidence for the reversal of the RAE advantage.
+Journal of Sports Sciences.